 I was only ten years old, but I clearly remember the day it happened, watching the news in our downstairs living room — the choppy, black-and-white footage from a place I’d never heard of.
 See the full story here.

-The above photograph is probably the eeriest aviation photo ever taken.
+The photograph below is probably the eeriest aviation photo ever taken.
 It shows the two doomed aircraft — the KLM 747 in the foreground and Pan Am behind it — parked adjacent to one another on the Tenerife apron, shortly before the disaster that Sunday morning.
 Just last month, Bob Bragg, the last surviving pilot from the crash, passed away at age 79.

 A happy winglet is an unadorned winglet.
 I’ve had it up to here with carriers that feel compelled to turn their little upturned fins into billboards, festooning them with stripes, logos, or text.
 The surface isn’t big enough, and the result is too often cluttered, tacky and contrived.
 Not to mention redundant.
 You’ve already got the fuselage and tail to work with; we don’t also need to see your name or trademark painted across the winglet.